jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/log4shell/index.md

 under which any of Log4j's high to critical vulnerabilities should appear.
 What should people do then?
 Well,
-teams that have Log4j 2 in their software should **upgrade to [version 2.17.0](https://logging.apache.org/log4j/2.x/download.html)** or the latest version, should a newer version be released.
+teams that have Log4j2 in their software should **upgrade to [version 2.17.0](https://logging.apache.org/log4j/2.x/download.html)** or the latest version, should a newer version be released.

+> **Update, December 29, 2021:**
+> Teams are urged to upgrade to version 2.17.1.

 New vulnerabilities are being exploited daily.
 Want to learn how to be better prepared for these threats?